xieyuheng/fidb-zero/docs/manual/00-intro.md

 >
 > -- Pieter Hintjens

-This is actually what URL and HTTP is designed for.

-- Although people had not yet discovered JSON at that time.
+This is actually what URL and HTTP is designed for (Although people had not yet discovered JSON at that time).

 > It is tempting to think of resource identifiers as remote file
 > system pathnames and of representations as being a copy of the